Bank warns of EU referendum risks

 Bank of England warns of EU referendum risks

-The committee said "the most significant" domestic risks to financial stability were connected to the referendum on EU membership.
+In a statement, the committee said what it called - "the most significant near-term domestic risks to financial stability" - were connected to the referendum on European Union membership.

-It referred to risks of a period of "heightened and prolonged uncertainty".
+The FPC refers to risks associated with a period of "heightened and prolonged uncertainty".

-It doesn't say explicitly that it has in mind the period after a vote in favour of leaving the EU.
+It doesn't say explicitly that it has in mind the period after a vote in favour of leaving the EU, but that is most likely what it has in mind.

-But that is the most likely scenario the Financial Policy Committee (FPC) is referring too.

 - All you need to know about the EU referendum